techops-recsys-lateral-hiring/developer-joyofenergy-csharp/README.md

 ## Requirements

-The project requires [.NET Core 2.0](https://dotnet.microsoft.com/download/dotnet-core/2.0). indly note that this project may not work with newer versions of .NET.
+The project requires [.NET Core 2.0](https://dotnet.microsoft.com/download/dotnet-core/2.0).
+Kindly note that this project may not work with newer versions of .NET.

 ## Compatible IDEs